axrs/dart_chassis_forge/README.md

 * You need to perform any form of debugging
 * You need to update documentation
 * You need the scripts to be run cross-platform
+  * Many System Commands treat flags and attributes differently.
+    * Such as date between GNU Linux and MacOS Unix
+    * and much more in Alpine
+  * Windows likely requires WSL...
+Which is another whole story
 * One change in shared code breaks another project months later

 As a result of this pain and frustration, I've become passionate about finding a CLI tool/framework that I could use and